Updated: December 10, 2024

 Requirements for a Successful Property Purchase

 An essential part of the real estate investment Cascais process is applying for a Portuguese NIF number and opening a bank account.
-These two requirements will also come in handy for any other transactions you need to complete in the country.
+These two requirements will also be helpful for any other transactions you need to complete in the country.

 Portuguese tax number